rnogy/BioE_230_final_project/README.md

 annealing-time		 = 0 100000 0 100000
 annealing-temp		 = 318 293 318 293
 ```
 step7_production.mdp.
 This will decrease the temperature linearly from 318K at 0 seconds to 293K at 100 ns.
 One should also increase the run time to 15000000.(20 fs * 15000000 steps -> 300 ns run time).
+You might also want to change tau_p to a higher value (Ex.
+10) to avoid system exploding due to unstable pressure change.
+People have ran SA with dT in 5-10 ps.
+Depending on what you want to do, you can increase or decrease the time it needed to get to the set temperature.

 To analyze the simulation result, I used ipynb.
 It calls upon a helper function to generate xvg file for analysis.
 To generate video, I use UCSF Chimera.
 Using the MD Movie under tools, one can record the movie.
 To generate a timer, copy and paste code from chimera.py into per-frame -> define script.
 To fix the periodic boundary, type ```echo "1 1" | gmx trjconv -s step7_production.tpr -f step7_production.xtc -o center.xtc -pbc mol -center```.
 To generate pdb from .gro, type ```gmx editconf -f step7_production.gro -o step7_production.pdb```.